Eoneom/server/README.md

 npm run start
 ```

 Once the app is started, a sample city will be created.
-It will start gathering plastic every second, and will finish building upgrades if there is any.
+It will start gathering plastic and mushroom every second, and will finish building upgrades if there is any.
 You can then interact with the app with the several commands.

 ```
 # display the sample city data